 - Create a stable and sober home so they can continue their recovery without any temptations or distractions near them.
 They will need a sober home to continue their recovery once they move from residential to outpatient treatment.

-What to Expect After Enrolling in a Substance Abuse Treatment ProgramWhen you first arrive at an alcohol rehab center in Portland, OR, your physical and mental health will be assessed.
+What to Expect After Enrolling in a Substance Abuse Treatment ProgramWhen you first arrive at an alcohol rehab center, your physical and mental health will be assessed.
 This is done to place you in the appropriate program for the severity of the addiction.
 Those who can’t control their drinking will begin treatment through a residential treatment program.
-Here are some of the programs and treatments that you can expect during a substance abuse treatment program:
+Here are some of the programs and treatments that you can expect during an addiction treatment program:

 - A behavioral therapist works closely with clients to develop a close connection with each one to create an atmosphere of trust and open communication.
 Once this is established, they will begin diving into the cause behind the addiction and use various techniques to help them process their feelings without triggering negative behavior or desire for more alcohol.
 Some available treatment options include cognitive-behavioral therapy, dialectical behavior therapy, and motivational interviewing.